 The study of Japanese comes alive at James Hargest College with annual Kumagaya sister city exchanges.
 Students can interact with native speakers, and have the opportunity to visit Japan as part of our exchange programmes and cultural trips.
 Japan is one of New Zealand's major trading partners and companies often seek bilingual employees.

-The study of Te Reo Maori will give students an understanding of New Zealand's founding culture, while opening doors to careers in areas such as education, health, and government departments.
+The study of Te Reo Maori will give students an understanding of New Zealand's founding culture, while opening doors to careers in areas such as tourism, media, education, health, and government departments.

 Throughout the department, we aim to provide our students with regular opportunities to interact with native speakers.
 We offer trips and cultural exchanges to countries such as Spain, Japan and France.